Kirilovep/UsersListTestApp/README.md

 ## Features:
   - List of users.
   - Save users to local storage.
-  - Detailed screen of the movie user.
+  - Detailed screen of the user.

 ## Screenshots
 <table>